Leancyn/spaceberry/README.md

-# 🚀 Spaceberry – English Learning Dashboard
+# 🚀 Spaceberry – English Learning

 **Spaceberry** is a modern and interactive web-based platform for learning English, designed with a clean dashboard interface.
 It provides learners with tools such as vocabulary practice, grammar quizzes, writing exercises, daily quotes, and customizable schedules — all in one place.